abdalaziz-saif/end-to-end-vehicle-classifier/README.md

 # Vehicle Type Classification

 A deep learning project that classifies images into 9 vehicle types using transfer learning with MobileNetV2.
 The model achieves 89.7% validation accuracy on a dataset of 7,488 images collected through web scraping.
-Images were gathered using Baidu and Bingand Googel and Flcker crawlers, followed by a preprocessing pipeline that cleaned and standardized the dataset using  PIL and tf_image decode to ensure consistent formatting and quality.
+Images were gathered using Baidu and Bing and Googel and Flcker crawlers, followed by a preprocessing pipeline that cleaned and standardized the dataset using  PIL and tf_image decode to ensure consistent formatting and quality.

 ## 🚗 Project Overview